 The recipe for Buttermilk-Brined Roasted chicken was born after watching the docudrama from Netflix, Fat, Salt, Acid, Heat.
 Yes, I know there’s a book, and it’s on my list of must reads, but time is limited for reading these days.
 Who am I kidding?
 It’s almost nonexistent.
+(Update: I did listen to the audiobook, and it's fantastic.)

 Anyway, in the last episode of the series, Samin Nosrat, author of the book and star of the docudrama, made a buttermilk-brined chicken.
 She didn’t include a full recipe, but I’ve brined chicken plenty of times.
 I already had a chicken in the freezer, so the very next day, I picked up a quart of buttermilk to try this idea out.
-You better believe the results were nothing short of amazing.
+You better believe me when I say the results were nothing short of amazing.

 With all the fragrant seasonings mixed into the brine, you would have thought Thanksgiving dinner was cooking in my oven.
 Yes, I know, the smells of Thanksgiving make us all drool.
-However, I kept the sides incredibly simply to let the roasted chicken shine—baked russet for him, purple sweet for me, and a simple salad.
+However, I kept the sides incredibly simple to let the roasted chicken shine—baked russet for him, purple sweet for me, and a simple salad.
 Yes, a rustic dinner, if you will.

 Whatever you decide to serve with your Buttermilk-Brined Roasted Chicken, I’m confident that you will thoroughly enjoy it.
 Plus, you will have some fantastic leftovers to use in other recipes.

 Your cooking times will vary depending on the size of your chicken.
-My chicken was 5 pounds and took about 80 minutes to reach 165ÂşF.
+My chicken was 5 pounds and took about 80 minutes to reach 165ºF.
 Also, keep in mind that different ovens will vary in their exact temperatures which also changes your cooking time.
 The best way to know for sure if you chicken is done is to test with a meat thermometer.
-You want the internal temperature to reach 165ÂşF when the thermometer is inserted into the inner thigh without touching the bone.
+You want the internal temperature to reach 165ºF when the thermometer is inserted into the inner thigh without touching the bone.
 The juices should also run clear.

-Remove the chicken from the refrigerator, and drain into a colander.
+- Remove the chicken from the refrigerator, and drain into a colander.
 Meanwhile, preheat the oven to 375ºF.
 While the oven is preheating, chop the lemon and onion.
 Separate your herbs.
 Stuff the chicken in layers with the onion, lemon, and herbs.
 Don’t worry, they’ll all diffuse into the chicken, so this isn’t a precise science.
 I started with lemon, then onion, and mixed herbs, then repeated the layer.

-Check the temperature of your chicken again in about 20 minutes.
+- Check the temperature of your chicken again in about 20 minutes.
 At this point, my chicken had reached 165ºF.
 If your chicken hasn’t come to temp yet, continue roasting and checking until it does.
-Allow the chicken to rest for at least 10 minutes before carving and serving.

 Inspired Fresh Life is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by linking to Amazon.com.
 Thank you for supporting Inspired Fresh Life.